-I would recommend to use Dynamic query to create Azure AD dynamic groups.
-Azure AD dynamic query can be used to tag each devices.
-This tags can be created using ZTDID and ORDERID attributes.
+I would recommend using Dynamic query to create Azure AD dynamic groups.
+Azure AD active query can be used to tag each device.
+These tags can be made using ZTDID and ORDERED attributes.

 Micheal and Per have posts to explain these scenarios.

-I have used following queries to get devices into Azure AD dynamic device group.
+I have used the following queries to get devices into the Azure AD dynamic device group.

 (device.devicePhysicalIds -any _ -contains “HRDept”)